WE’RE AN ACTIVIST GROUP CALLING FOR DEFASHION

 Extinction Rebellion's XR Fashion Action group gave The British Fashion Council an ultimatum to change the fashion week format

-Following the Covid-19 crisis, Alice Wilby, Bel Jacobs, and Sara Arnold launch Fashion Act Now
+Following the Covid-19 crisis, Alice Wilby, Bel Jacobs, and Sara Arnold, previously from Extinction Rebellion's XR Fashion Action group, launch Fashion Act Now

 Fashion Act Now raise £11,000 through a crowdfunding campaign